APS IH / August 2010

 • The HHSC UMPPD schedules a GRC meeting within seven calendar days of receiving a meeting request.

-• If representatives of HHSC and DFPS cannot agree on a time to meet within the seven-day period, the section director of the HHSC guardianship program and the APS DPPD are notified of the delay.
+• If representatives of HHSC OGS and DFPS cannot agree on a time to meet within the seven-day period, the section director of HHSC OGS and the APS DPPD are notified of the delay.
 Scheduling problems are expected to be resolved to ensure the meeting takes place expeditiously.

 Appendix V: Guardianship Memorandum of Understanding